Associate Professor Jaquelyne Hughes

 Supervisor for PhD and Masters

-Dr Jaqui Hughes BMed FRACP PhD is a Torres Strait Islander woman, and Darwin-based clinical researcher at Menzies School of Health Research.
-Dr Hughes research program focusses on Health-service strengthening and optimal patient centred- renal care which is aligned to the values of Aboriginal and Torres Strait Islander patients and community.
+Associate Professor Jaqui Hughes BMed FRACP PhD is a Torres Strait Islander woman, and Darwin-based clinical researcher at Menzies School of Health Research.
+Associate Professor Hughes' research program focusses on health-service strengthening and optimal patient centred-renal care which is aligned to the values of Aboriginal and Torres Strait Islander patients and community.

 Some research activities which showcase this focus include: